 The sections are as follows:

-all - this lists all nodes on the cluster.
-If a node multiple network addresses you can specify the one you need to link to by using the 'ip=x' setting that is commented out int he example below.
+all - This lists all nodes on the cluster.
+If a node has multiple network addresses, you can specify the one you need to link to by using the '

-kube-node - a listing of the child/minion nodes being controlled by the master (node 1..4)
+kube-node - This is a listing of the child/minion nodes being controlled by the master (node 1..4)

 NB: If you wish to use a different Linux distro instead of Ubuntu, you will need to edit the /kubespray/inventory/group_fars/all.yml file and change 'bootstrap_os: ubuntu' to 'bootstrap_os: XX' where XX is the name of the OS (listed in top of the all.yml file)